 United Way of Northeast Louisiana is a nonprofit, 501(c)(3) agency that works with volunteers, donors, and other local organizations to fight for the education, financial stability, and health of every person in our community.

-Our mission is focused around helping people & improving our community.
+Our mission is focused around helping people and improving our community.

 Our values are Inclusiveness, Compassion, Integrity, Respect and Dignity, and Positive Impact.

-- Children, youth, & young adults successful in school & life
+- Children, youth, and young adults successful in school and life

 - Economic opportunity for all